On the Fukaya category of a Fano hypersurface in projective space: Introduction

 To prove Theorem \ref{theorem:big}, we consider the action of

 on the Fermat hypersurface

 by multiplication of the coordinates by $a$th roots of unity.
-In Section \ref{sec:fermats}, we consider the immersed Lagrangian sphere $L$ in $X/\Gamma$, constructed in \cite{Sheridan2011a}, and let $\{L_\gamma\}_{\gamma \in \Gamma}$ be its lifts to $X$.
-They all satisfy $w(L_i) = \bm{w}^n_a$ (the big eigenvalue).
+In \S \ref{sec:fermats}, we consider the immersed Lagrangian sphere $L$ in $X/\Gamma$, constructed in \cite{Sheridan2011}, and let $\{L_\gamma\}_{\gamma \in \Gamma}$ be its lifts to $X$.
+Although $L$ is immersed, its lifts $L_\gamma$ are embedded (Lemma \ref{lem:Lliftemb}), and all satisfy $w(L_\gamma) = \bm{w}^n_a$ (the big eigenvalue).
 We consider their direct sum $\bm{L} = \oplus_\gamma L_\gamma$, and prove that $\bm{L}$ split-generates the big component of the Fukaya category, and that its endomorphism algebra is $A_\infty$ quasi-isomorphic to the endomorphism algebra of the sum of equivariant twists of the skyscraper sheaf at the origin in the category of singularities.
 As the latter split-generates the category of singularities, this completes the proof.

-Our computations in the Fukaya category are drawn straight from the computations in the relative Fukaya category of \cite{Sheridan2014}, transferred to the monotone Fukaya category via the results of Section \ref{sec:relfuk}.
-Also as in \cite{Sheridan2014}, our proof of split-generation relies on the dual version of the split-generation criterion, Corollary \ref{corollary:gendual}.
+Our computations in the Fukaya category are drawn straight from the computations in the relative Fukaya category of \cite{Sheridan2015}, transferred to the monotone Fukaya category via the results of \S \ref{sec:relfuk}.
+Also as in \cite{Sheridan2015}, our proof of split-generation relies on the dual version of the split-generation criterion, Corollary \ref{corollary:gendual}.
 Namely, we consider the map

-We know $\mathcal{CO}(P)$ from \eqref{eqn:codjdif}, and that $\mathcal{CO}$ is an algebra homomorphism; by explicitly computing the Hochschild cohomology, this allows us to prove that $\mathcal{CO}$ is injective on the subalgebra generated by $P$.
-There is more to $QH^*(X)_w$ than the subalgebra generated by $P$; but we observe that there is a natural action of $\Gamma$ on $X$ and on the objects constituting $\bm{L}$, and that $P$ {\bf does} generate the $\Gamma$-invariant part $QH^*(X)^\Gamma_w$, so we can apply a $\Gamma$-equivariant version of Corollary \ref{corollary:gendual} to prove that $\bm{L}$ split-generates.
+We know $\CO(P)$ from \eqref{eqn:codjdif}, and that $\CO$ is an algebra homomorphism; by explicitly computing the Hochschild cohomology, this allows us to prove that $\CO$ is injective on the subalgebra generated by $P$.
+There is more to $QH^*(X)_w$ than the subalgebra generated by $P$; but we observe that there is a natural action of $\Gamma$ on $X$ and on the objects constituting $\bm{L}$, and that $P$ \emph{does} generate the $\Gamma$-invariant part $QH^*(X)^\Gamma_w$, so we can apply a $\Gamma$-equivariant version of Corollary \ref{corollary:gendual} to prove that $\bm{L}$ split-generates.